Axiom Beta Implies Elementary Transfinite Recursion: Abstract

 \section{Abstract}

-We show that $\mathbf{C}$, a weak theory of sets with Axiom Beta, proves the scheme of Elementary, or $\Delta_0$ Transfinite Recursion and can generate, for every set, the corresponding relativized constructible hierarchy.
-We show that the theory $\mathbf{C}$ corresponds to Simpson's system $\atrset$ without the Axiom of Countability \cite{simpson82}.
-In fact, $\mathbf{C}$ proves the totality of the Veblen function and of all primitive recursive set functions.
-In particular, this means our system $\mathbf{C}$ is equivalent to $\mathbf{PRS}\omega+\text{Axiom Beta}$.
-We also establish an upper bound, though not a sharp one, for the $\Sigma_1$-definable functions of $\mathbf{C}$.
-Finally, we show that the variant of $\mathbf{C}$ in which the Finite Powerset Axiom is replaced by the closure under the rudimentary functions is a strictly weaker theory and no longer ensures the existence of the relativized constructible hierarchy.
+We show that, over a weak base theory of sets $\B$, Axiom Beta implies Elementary or $\Delta_0$ Transfinite Recursion.
+The proof is novel as, unlike previous approaches, it does not make use of the Axiom of Countability or the Powerset Axiom and only requires predicative or $\Delta_0$ Separation.
+Furthermore, it is shown that Axiom Beta implies the existence of the relativized constructible hierarchy, the totality of the Veblen function and that of the primitive recursive set functions.
+In particular, it follows that the system $\B+\text{Axiom Beta}$ is equivalent to Simpson's system $\atrset$ without the Axiom of Countability \cite{simpson82} or, equivalently, $\mathbf{PRS}\omega+\text{Axiom Beta}$.
+We also establish an upper bound for the $\Sigma_1$-definable functions of $\mathbf{B}+\text{Axiom Beta}$.
+Finally, by taking an appropriate submodel of the first Cohen model, we show that the Finite Powerset axiom in $\B+\text{Axiom Beta}$ is in a sense necessary and cannot be replaced by the closure under the rudimentary functions.